Recruiters are now faced with a new problem: too many job applicants.

 When we launched Vervoe in 2018 the concept of asking candidates to do skills assessments and then ranking them based on how well they perform was completely novel.
 The exception was engineering, an industry that had already figured out that résumés and chitchat-style interviews don’t predict performance and was used to doing coding challenges.
 But everyone else was still playing the résumé and face-to-face interview game.
 On top of that, we were asking our clients to stop screening résumés altogether and use skills assessments right at the top of the hiring funnel.
 The idea of giving every applicant an opportunity to prove their skills seemed like an outrageous proposition to many companies.

 The early adopters were either companies in a lot of pain due to a very high volume of applicants, or companies who shared our beliefs about giving every candidate a chance based on skills.
 We saw the same behavior over and over again.
 First, companies started testing skills in the middle of the funnel, and then they’d get comfortable and move the assessment to the top of the funnel.
 The efficiency benefits were too hard to ignore and the quality improvements were undeniable.
 No more guessing who to interview based on meaningless résumés, no more missing out on hidden gems, no more mind-numbing phone screening.
-Everyone is evaluated based on performance of job-related tasks.
+Everyone is evaluated based on performance of job-related tasks and skill testing.
 Every applicant is on an equal footing, regardless of background or privilege.
 There was no turning back.

 The sudden change in market conditions means that most companies are now like to have the same paint point – too many applicants.
 There will still be some hard-to-fill roles, but they will be the exception rather than the rule.
 Recruiters need to switch their focus from marketing to candidate evaluation, which is a very different skill.
 And it’s not easy.
 With the right mindset, and the right process, having “too many applicants” for your role can and should be an advantage, not a burden.
 The time you spend filling each role shouldn’t go up based on the number of applicants that role attracts.
 That’s what technology is for.
 Every company can, and should, take advantage of the recruitment processes design for high volume hiring.